It’s about up-close encounters with beauty, wildness & the seldom-seen

 “I had a list.
 And I got to put BIG checks on it.
 Within 50 feet of a wild bear: check!
 Up close to a calving glacier: check!
 Breaching whales: check!”

-People say interesting things about our expeditions, and because there is a video chronicler on nearly every expedition, we capture many of them.
-We post these clips (see the Alaska guest clip quoted above here) in our Daily Expedition Reports so you can see what others have to say, as you decide if an expedition is right for you.
+People say interesting things about Lindblad expeditions, and because there is a video chronicler on nearly every expedition, we capture many of them.
+We post these clips (see the Alaska guest clip quoted above here) in our Daily Expedition Reports so you can see what others have to say, as you decide if expedition travel is right for you.

 And frankly, why wouldn’t it be?